iamdrscott/NIEM.github.io/technical/json/guidance/index.md

 *repeatable*, and not the the XML to see if the element is actually *repeated*.
 If a repeatable element appears at all, it gets an array.
 This consistency makes life easier for developers who are writing code to access the data as plain JSON.
+(It has no effect on developers accessing the data as JSON-LD or RDF.)

 Observe that with this guidance, the same JSON is produced for these two `Parent` elements: